Nutrition Guidelines

 Why Cultural Food Matters

-As we work to increase healthy options it is also important to note that many cultural foods are healthy options.
-Although nutrition is science, food is personal and healthy eating is different for everyone.
+It’s important to recognize that many cultural foods are inherently healthy options.
+While nutrition is grounded in science, food is deeply personal, and healthy eating looks different for everyone.

 Cooking is the Healthy Choice